fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/cs524-spring-2026-syllabus.md

 *How visualization is delivered in an end-to-end fashion when the data lives "behind" a system.*

 ##### Session 1: Introduction to the course
-- Topic: Introduction to the course, goals, expectations, key themes
+- Topic: Introduction to the course, goals, expectations, key themes, EVL overview.

 ##### Session 2: Web-first big-data visualization
 - Topic: How modern web stacks deliver scalable visualization when data is large and latency matters